gentee/eonza-docs/en/docs/pro-settings.md

 ---
-title: Security tab in the Pro version
+title: Settings tab in the Pro version
-desc: Documentation for the Security tab in the Pro version of Eonza.
+desc: Documentation for the Settings tab in the Pro version of Eonza.
 img:
    pro-security: pro-security.png
    pro-security-users: pro-security-users.png